CESNET/metacentrum-user-docs/docs/troubleshooting/faqs/faqs-content/clean-scratch-perm-denied.md

 The common confusion is that users try to remove the whole scratch directory

     rm -rf $SCRATCHDIR

-while they should, and are allowed to, remove only the content of the scratch directory:
+while they are allowed to remove only the *content* of the scratch directory:

     rm -rf $SCRATCHDIR/*

 The empty scratch directory will be removed automatically after some time.